shubhra13/NLP/README.md

 # RESULTS

-## NER is not RENDERED WELL so here is the screenshot
+## NER is not RENDERED WELL on GITHUB, so here is the screenshot
 ---
 ![BITCOIN NER](Images/BitCoinNER.png)